MartinsitoBritoDiaz/CalendarApp/Readme.md

 - run `npm install` or `yarn`

 ## Approach
-I adopted the `BEM` naming style for my css class names.
+I adopted the `BEM` naming style for my css class names but for the most of them I used bootstrap.

 ## Status
 - [Calendar App]() is still in progress. `Back End Project` will be out soon.